Make sure you register to vote - Labour of course!

 by Ian Hollingworth

-Even if we can't vote in them, the May local elections should act as a wake up call for all of us to get our voting arrangements well in place before the next general election.
+We all need to get our voting arrangements well in place before the next general election.
 Do not leave everything to the last minute.
 Your campaign coordinators have produced this aide-memoire to help you get all your ducks in a row.

 Registering to Vote